phyloLearn/ML4Phylo/README.md

 Feel free to use these existing folders, but you can always have your own!

+**Whatever folder you might be using to store files, they are not emptied if you try to generate new ones!
+Remember to empty these folders to avoid any possible problems when you want to store any new files!**

 ## Current non-available scripts

 ### "predict.py" and "predict_typing.py"